Least-Squares Finite Element Methods for nonlinear problems: A unified framework: The Least-Squares approach

+This leads to the inexact Newton method, outlined in Algorithm \ref{alg:ign}.
 The following convergence theorem holds under the additional assumption of a sufficiently good approximation of the Newton step, realized by a forcing sequence. \begin{theorem} Let the assumptions of theorem \ref{thm:generalGN} hold and a forcing sequence $\{ \eta_n \}$ exist with $0<\eta_n <1$ such that